Muir Woods National Monument

 You can get married in Muir Woods, but you need to make arrangements well in advance and follow some guidelines.

-You cannot ride your bike at Muir Woods, though there are many popular mountain biking routes in the surrounding parks.
+You cannot bring nor ride your bike at Muir Woods, though there are many popular mountain biking routes in the surrounding parks.

 Dogs are not allowed, except for service dogs for the disabled.
 There are many areas in surrounding parks, however, where dogs are allowed.